 Spotlight on Science/Mademoiselle Scientists: MySciCareer:

 It’s great to see fellow Mademoiselle Scientists that are bloggers and collaborating.
-When I started Mademoiselle Scientist I only knew about a handful of women in STEM bloggers, now everyday my list is growing!
-If you know any blogs I should check out link them below in the comments section.
+When I started Mademoiselle Scientist I only knew about a handful of women in STEM bloggers, now every day my list is growing.
 I’m glad these Mademoiselle Scientists decided to come together to create MySciCareer.

 What is MySciCareer?